-24 HRS BEFORE YOU SERVE: Simply defrost your turkey beforehand, remove the giblets and neck and put away in the fridge for later use, rinse the turkey well.
-Pat turkey dry and add the turkey to a large pan.
+24 HRS BEFORE YOU SERVE: Simply defrost your turkey beforehand, remove the giblets and neck, and put away in the fridge for later use.
+Rinse the turkey well.
+Pat BIRD dry, and add the turkey to a large pan.
 Salt the turkey well.
 You want to sprinkle the salt from high above the turkey so you don't only salt one portion, rub the turkey skin well so it can penetrate.
 This helps to prep for taste and texture, keeping the bird moist.
 (I know it seems weird for salt to do that, but trust me).
 That's it for prep, cover the turkey with tin foil and place it in the fridge until Thanksgiving morning.
-(Nope, I don't brine, I find this technique keeps it way moister and is less messy and stressful)
+(Nope, I don't brine, I find this technique keeps it way moister and is less messy and stressful.)

 Next, make your game plan and timetable before cooking.
 Watch the link and confirm how much time it will take you to cook your bird depending on the size, etc. and remember if you add more to the oven, it will slow down the cooking.
 The only recipe here you'll add to the oven is to finish off the brussels sprouts, and that can be done while the turkey rests.
 Look for dishes that can also bake up in a hot oven in less than an hour so it can all be done while your turkey is done and resting.
 Also, on that note, make sure you allot time for the turkey to rest for 30mins and up to one hour before serving.
 You can serve appetizers at that time if you'd like!

-After that 1 hour has passed, preheat your oven to 500f degrees which you'll use to cook the bird just for the first 30 minutes (trust!) - This helps with that crispy skin.
+After that 1 hour has passed, preheat your oven to 500°F, which you'll use to cook the bird just for the first 30 minutes.
+(Yes, ONLY the first half hour.
+Trust me!
+This helps with that crispy skin.)

 Now, add more sea salt all over your bird!
 You can add any other seasonings you like here too.
 I do recommend adding kitchen twine just to close the drumsticks and the wings.
 This helps to keep it all in place, but if you don't, it's not the end of the world.

 To your roasting pan, pour the vegetable broth into the bottom, and add that neck you saved to the bottom as well and then set the rack on top.
-Place your turkey on top and begin roasting for 30 minutes, SET A TIMER!!
-Then reduce the temperature to 325-350f degrees and continue roasting, allowing 16 minutes per pound.
+Place your turkey on top and begin roasting for 30 minutes.
+SET A TIMER!
+Then reduce the temperature to 325-350°F and continue roasting, allowing 16 minutes per pound.
 Baste turkey every 30 minutes after the first hour and if you see one side getting darker than the over, spin your turkey around!

 LET IT REST before you carve!
 Plan for 30mins up to 1 hour for resting with tin foil covering the bird.
 Trust me, it will still be very hot before you carve it.
 If you want a juicy bird, do not rush this process!

-VOILA.
+VOILA!
 Carve that bird up, serve and have your turkey drippings gravy on the side.
+Enjoy!